After the photo of the view along Karaçay, we promised photos of Saklıkent Gorge yesterday.

-Saklıkent Gorge, meaning Hidden City Gorge, really is a place that you just have to see for yourself.
+Saklıkent Gorge, meaning Hidden City Gorge, really is one of those sights place that you just have to see and experience for yourself.

-Because, no matter how many photos you take of these colossal cliff faces, it’s impossible to capture their height and the sounds of the rapids gushing beneath you.
+And no matter how many photos you take of these colossal cliff faces of the canyon, it’s impossible to capture that sheer height and the sounds of the rapids and flowing waters gushing beneath you.

 Saklıkent Gorge – Cliffs & Rapids

-Visitors enter Saklıkent Gorge via turnstiles that lead directly onto a raised walkway attached to the rocks.
+Visitors enter Saklıkent Gorge via turnstiles that lead directly under the road bridge, to the canyon entrance and onto raised wooden platforms attached to the rocks.

 No matter how many times we walk along here, we can never become blasé about the sights, sounds and feelings that fill your body.